 Downstream sensors should be treated with analog EFIE's.
 Analog EFIE's work better on downstream sensors than due to the nature of the signal they generate.
 To keep things simple, all of our EFIE's make the mix leaner when you turn the adjustment screw clockwise, and richer when you turn them counter clockwise.
-Once again, using your Volt Meter, place the Negative probe in the Analog-Test Point, and the Positive probe in the Analog + test point.
+Once again, using your Volt Meter, place the Negative probe in the Analog- Test Point, and the Positive probe in the Analog + test point.
 Now adjust your ANALOG potentiometer.
-We recommend starting out your rear sensors at about 200mV.
+Turn your potentiometer clockwise until you reach the recommend starting setting for your rear sensors at about 200mV.
 Once again, you will need to experiment with the settings on these sensors, and make adjustments based on your fuel mileage gains.
-In general, you shouldn't ever need to go above 350 mV on any analog EFIE.
+In general, you should NOT ever go above 350 mV on any analog EFIE.
 We also recommend fine tuning the front EFIE's first, with the rear EFIE's set at about 200 mV.
 Then, you can try experimenting with raising the rear EFIE's to see if you get better results.
 But realize that the bulk of your results will come from the front sensors.